Stay at Aisling House

 Shared Spaces

-The Parlor, historically the home’s formal receiving room, is situated just beyond the foyer.
+The Parlor, historically the home’s formal receiving room, is situated just beyond the foyer and connected to the library.

 Defined by original architectural detailing and morning light, the space is centered around a restored tiger oak fireplace, an enduring feature of the home’s nineteenth-century craftsmanship.